ppomes/nagios-to-google-chat-notifications/README.md

-# Nagios to Google Chat Integration
+# Nagios to Google Chat Notifications

 This repository contains Python scripts to enable integration between Nagios notifications and Google Chat.